 We have identified a class of dynamin-like, membrane-bound GTPases, which includes the atlastins (ATLs) in mammalian cells and Sey1p in S. cerevisiae, which mediate the fusion of ER membranes.
 Mutations in atlastin-1 cause hereditary spastic paraplegia, a disease characterized by the progressive shortening of the long axons of motor neurons.
 Crystal structures of the cytosolic domain of ATL and biochemical experiments show that ATL molecules in different membranes initially interact through their GTPase domains and then undergo a conformational change that pulls the two membranes together so that they can fuse.

-Over the years, we have also studied the mechanism by which BiP binds its peptide substrates, the regulation of the molecular motor kinesin, the differentiation between rough and smooth ER in Caenorhabditis elegans, the mechanism by which nonidentical compartments are generated in bidirectional vesicular transport systems, the mechanism by which DNA is transported across membranes during sporulation in Bacillus subtilis, the mechanism by which mRNA is exported from the nucleus, the structure and function of vitamin K epoxide reductase (VKOR), an enzyme involved in blood coagulation, and most recently, the mechanism by which lipid droplets are generated and consumed.
+Over the years, we have also studied the mechanism by which BiP binds its peptide substrates, the regulation of the molecular motor kinesin, the differentiation between rough and smooth ER in Caenorhabditis elegans, the mechanism by which nonidentical compartments are generated in bidirectional vesicular transport systems, the mechanism by which DNA is transported across membranes during sporulation in Bacillus subtilis, the mechanism by which mRNA is exported from the nucleus, the structure and function of vitamin K epoxide reductase (VKOR), an enzyme involved in blood coagulation, and most recently, we have started to address the mechanism by which proteins are imported into peroxisomes.